ALee1303/Sphere-Raycasting/README.md

 ## Objective

-While in developement of third-person puzzle game Aiku, I was tasked to come up with an improved raycasting method to provide a wider range of detection.
-Our head developer initially wanted to use the Unity provided SphereCast() method, but there were two missing functionallity in this method that were required to achieve the performance we needed.
+While in development of third-person puzzle game Aiku, I was tasked to come up with an improved raycasting method to provide a wider range of detection.
+Our head developer initially wanted to use the Unity provided SphereCast() method, but there were two missing functionality in this method that were required to achieve the performance we needed.

 One was checking whether the inspect object is blocked or not, whether it may be a terrain or uninteractable objects.
 This would mean even if the blocked object was scripted to be interactable, it might actually be unsuitable for interaction.

 Second was the way SphereCast sorted the objects.
 Unity3D's Physics.SphereCast() returns an array-based heap of RayCastHit to its provided parameter _hitinfo_, sorted by their distance from the SphereCast's starting position.
-Although this was a useful information that could be used to prioritize the object to interact with when more than one interactables were in range, our head developer specifically wanted a way of prioritizing object interaction by the angle between the object and center of the screen.
+Although this was a useful information that could be used to prioritize the object to interact with when more than one interactable were in range, our head developer specifically wanted a way of prioritizing object interaction by the angle between the object and center of the screen.

 ## Performance Overview